RachWalm/high-score/README.md

 #### Website

-The HTML was then written using a for loop to generate the table with the data in it.
+The HTML was then written using a "for" loop to generate the table with the data in it.

 The CSS was added to make the site more user appealing and readable.
 Google fonts used to adjust the fonts and the background image was taken from freepiks.

 The [background](https://www.freepik.com/free-vector/flat-silver-stars-background_35106367.htm#fromView=search&page=1&position=32&uuid=826f9658-da69-4c65-b21c-94ad61531a03) image was from freepiks.

-Set up responsiveness with media queries.
+I had a small amount of time to get something productive done so set up responsiveness with media queries.
 Setting up bootstrap would have taken me too long compared to css for a single page.
 I thought that css responsiveness was something that would add value that I could quickly do with the time I had left.

 #### Testing